 You’ve seen electric poultry netting, but does it work on goats?
 Absolutely, yes!
-As long as the netting isn’t too large and the fence is installed and powered properly you can be confident that your goats will stay safely in their designated space.
+As long as the netting isn’t too large and the fence is installed and powered properly, you can be confident that your goats will stay safely in their designated space.

 Alternatives to Electric Fences For Chickens

-If you are more worried about sky predators picking off your chickens you’ll probably want to consider constructing a covered run or a covered chicken tractor.
+If you are more worried about sky predators picking off your chickens, you’ll probably want to consider constructing a covered run or a covered chicken tractor.
 Both of those could benefit from the addition of an electric wire or two on the outside.
-So you don’t want to right it off completely.
+So you don’t want to the right it off completely.

 Ideally, you’d use a welded-wire fence with small openings.
 This kind can be buried about a foot deep along with a roof or welded-wire top.
 Hardware cloth is ideal for poultry applications.
-Poultry are at risk of attack from small animals like weasels, rats, and snakes.
+Poultry is at risk of attack from small animals like weasels, rats, and snakes.
 Use hardware cloth and bury the fence, and keep it covered.
 You now won’t worry about anything digging under, tearing through, or diving from above to nab your chickens.

-There are chicken tractor designs out there that allow you to safely move your birds to fresh grass daily, but keep other predators out.
-Poultry are generally locked in the coop at night to prevent those nighttime diggers from snatching your birds.
+There are chicken tractor designs out there that allow you to safely move your birds to fresh grass daily but keep other predators out.
+Poultry is generally locked in the coop at night to prevent those nighttime diggers from snatching your birds.
 Again, even these chicken tractors can benefit from some electrification!
 You can try the Pos/Neg style for the wires or buy some of the easier-to-move ground rods.

 Alternatives to Electric Fences For Goats